-- Lateness/absence from class (after two) and/or any late assignment is excused only in case of (1) medical necessity for yourself or dependent, documented with doctor’s note; (2) death in family documented by copy of funeral announcement or note from clergy.
+- Lateness/absence from class (after grace period) and/or any late assignment is excused only in case of (1) medical necessity for yourself or dependent, documented with doctor’s note; (2) death in family documented by copy of funeral announcement or note from clergy.

-3. Class participation = attending class + arriving on time + participation in discussion through relevant questions and comments.
-Two latenesses or absences are OK.
-Beyond that, if they are not documented (see #1 above), I will begin to grade you down for participation.
+- Class participation = attending class + arriving on time + participation in discussion through relevant questions and comments.

-4. Assignments are due on dates and times that are listed on the course calendar, except as excused in #1 above.
-During the semester, assignments are graded down for each day of unexcused lateness, and submitting assignments later than the due time will affect your participation grade.
+- Assignments are due on dates and times that are listed on the course calendar, except as excused in #1 above.
+During the semester, assignments are graded down for each day of unexcused lateness.

 - Not looking at the site information, losing or misplacing any material, not checking email, not understanding how to use the website, computer/connectivity problems (including “losing” your paper because of a corrupt disk or other computer problem, not having internet access except in true emergency) or absence from class when instructions/information about assignments is given out, does not excuse students from doing assignments on time or otherwise participating in course.